Large wildfires burn more than twice the area they did in 1970, and the average wildfire season is 78 days longer.

 Research shows that changes in climate, especially earlier snowmelt due to warming in the spring and summer , have led to hot, dry conditions that boost this increase in fire activity in parts of the West.
 For much of the West, projections show that an average annual temperature increase of 1 °C would increase the median burned area per year.
 The increase could be as much as 600 percent in some types of forests.

-Wildfire risk depends on a number of factors, including temperature, soil moisture, and the presence trees, shrubs and other potential fuel.
+Wildfire risk depends on a number of factors, including temperature, soil moisture, and the presence of trees, shrubs and other potential fuel.
 All these factors have strong direct or indirect ties to climate variability and climate change.
-Warmer temperatures and drier conditions can often help increase the chances of a fire starting, or help a burning fire spread.
+Warmer temperatures and drier conditions increase the chances of a fire starting, or help a burning fire spread.
 Such conditions also contribute to the spread of the mountain pine beetle and other insects that can weaken or kill trees, building up the fuels in a forest.
 Although our choices regarding land use and firefighting tactics can also play a role in lowering or raising risks, observed and anticipated changes in climate have and are expected to increase the area affected by wildfires in the United States.

 Damage to homes and other buildings can be substantial, in part from the recent and rapid development of areas near fire-prone forests.
-As the number of homes located near forests at risk of wildfire has increased over the past two decades, U.S. Forest Service fire suppression expenditures more than doubled between 1991-2000 and 2001-2010 .
+As the number of homes located near forests at risk of wildfire has increased over the past two decades, U.S. Forest Service fire suppression expenditures have risen from 16% of their appropriated budget to more than 50 percent .
 State wildfire expenditures also increased substantially.
 While more buildings add to the risk of damage from natural fires, the presence of people in wildlands increases the risk of fires starting.
-From 2001 through 2011, 85 percent of wildfires were started by people.
+In fact, as many as 90 percent of wildfires in the United States are caused by people.

 Communities, builders, homeowners and forest managers can reduce the likelihood and impacts of wildfires by: